CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/FRRouting.md

 {{< /expand >}}

 {{%notice note%}}
-If you try to configure a routing protocol that has not been started, vtysh silently ignores those commands.
+If you try to configure a routing protocol that is not running, vtysh ignores those commands.
 {{%/notice%}}

 ## Reload the FRRouting Configuration